Bachelor of Health Sciences/Bachelor of Arts

 Course rules

-To complete the Bachelor of Health Sciences/Bachelor of Arts students must pass 32 credit points and meet the following course rules to be eligible to graduate:
+To complete the Bachelor of Health Sciences/Bachelor of Arts you must pass 32 credit points.
+This includes:

 • 16 credit points from the Bachelor of Health Sciences